 Next to teeth, bones are the hardest structures in the human body.
 While we perceive them as rigid, bones do "give" a little when physically stressed.
 Bones can break if stressed too much.
-In some cases, they may crack instead of breaking all the way through.
+In some types of fractures, they may crack instead of breaking all the way through.
 With some types of bone breaks, a bone actually shatters.
 Some diseases like osteoporosis or cancer make bones more fragile so they are more prone to injuries like fractures.
 Trauma to bones can even cause bone bruises.

 Doctors use a variety of terms to characterize bone breaks.
 The degree of the break and whether or not there is an open wound associated with the break are a few factors doctors use to characterize bone fractures.
 A closed fracture is one that does not break through the skin.
 It is also called a simple fracture.
-The opposite is a compound, or open fracture.
+The opposite is a compound fracture, or open fracture.
 This type of fracture where the bone breaks through the skin.
 A partial fracture is one where the bone is not broken all the way through.
 A complete break describes a fracture where the bone is broken into two or more pieces.
 If the pieces of a broken bone line up, this describes a non-displaced break.
 If the pieces of a broken bone do not line up, this describes a displaced fracture.
 A greenstick fracture is one in which the bone bends and cracks, similar to a tree branch that is bent.
 These types of fractures usually happen in children under the age of 10 who have soft bones.

 - A transverse fracture is a bone break that goes straight across the bone.